Last Updated on

 Just like with any other breed, Pitbull Lab mixes have the potential to bite.
 Since their bites are known to be more severe, you should never force a child’s presence on any dog without proper monitoring.

-Once you know that your Lab Pit Mix can be trusted with the children in your home, it’s equally important to teach children how to respect your dog.
+Once you know that your Pitbull Lab Mix can be trusted with the children in your home, it’s equally important to teach children how to respect your dog.
 Any dog can become agitated when children are not respecting their boundaries, so it’s essential to teach your children proper boundaries with dogs.

 Make sure children are never sitting on dogs, pulling on dogs, biting dogs, or any other behavior that can cause a dog to feel uncomfortable.
 While it’s important for a dog to never be aggressive toward a child, it’s equally important for a parent to teach their children how to respect their furry friends.